Dr. Peter Ramsey

 Dr. Ramsey completed his residency training at Georgetown University, where he was inducted in to the National Medical Honor Society, Alpha Omega Alpha.
 During his training, Dr. Ramsey received multiple teaching awards and was named Chief Resident in his graduating class.
 He performed research at the National Institutes of Health, where he studied the effects of inflammation on cartilage and investigated future genetic treatments for osteoarthritis.
 He also spent time training at the A.I.
 DuPont Hospital for Children in Wilmington, Delaware and Children’s National Medical Center in Washington, D.C.

 Dr. Ramsey completed a fellowship in Adult Reconstruction at the Anderson Orthopedic Institute, where he studied hip and knee replacement with several of the past and current leaders in his field.
 His orthopaedic interests include primary and revision hip and knee replacement surgery, partial knee replacement, and hip resurfacing.
+Dr. Ramsey is board certified in Orthopaedic Surgery by the American Board of Orthopaedic Surgery.
 He has a keen interest in early rehabilitation and new methods of postoperative pain control.
-Dr. Ramsey is married, the father of one child, and lives in Myrtle Beach.
+Dr. Ramsey is married, the father of three children, and lives in Myrtle Beach.

 Watch Videos of Dr. Ramsey